iree-org/iree-turbine/docs/wave/trace.rst

         make -j$(nproc)
         sudo make install

-     Follow any additional upstream instructions for your platform :contentReference[oaicite:4]{index=4}.
+     Follow any additional upstream instructions for your platform.

   2. Launch the viewer: